Hydra-Chain/hydragon-nodee/README.md

 Run your node with the following command from its directory:

 ```
 hydra server --data-dir ./node-secrets --chain ./genesis.json --grpc-address :9632 --libp2p 0.0.0.0:1478 --jsonrpc 0.0.0.0:8545 --secrets-config ./secretsManagerConfig.json
 ```

 This process may take some time, as the node needs to fully sync with the blockchain.
-Once the syncing process is complete, you will need to restart the node by stopping it and running the same command again.
+Once the syncing process is complete, you can proceed with the next steps.

 ### Prepare account to be a validator

-Once your node is operational and fully synced, you're ready to become a validator.
+After your node is operational and fully synced, you're ready to become a validator.
 This requires:

 - Funding Your Account: Obtain sufficient Hydra by visiting the [Faucet](#faucet) section.
 You can obtain funds to a second metamask account and transfer them to the validator address.
 Or alternatively you can import the private key of your validator into Metamask to operate with it directly.